ajaxorg/ace/Readme.md

     editor.getSession().setMode(new JavaScriptMode());
 ```

+and take a look at the one of [included](https://github.com/ajaxorg/ace-builds/blob/master/editor.html) [demos](https://github.com/ajaxorg/ace/blob/master/demo/kitchen-sink/demo.js) of how to use Ace.

 Documentation
 -------------

+You can find api documentation at [http://ajaxorg.github.com/ace/api/index.html](http://ajaxorg.github.com/ace/api/index.html).

-You find a lot more sample code in the [demo app](https://github.com/ajaxorg/ace/blob/master/demo/demo.js).
+And a lot more sample code in the [demo app](https://github.com/ajaxorg/ace/blob/master/demo/kitchen-sink/demo.js).

 There is also some documentation on the [wiki page](https://github.com/ajaxorg/ace/wiki).